mikeizbicki/ucr-cs100/assignments/lab/lab1-git/Advanced.md

 They are not the actual repository but rather it is a URL to that repository.
 Managing remotes are essential to working with different collaborators.
 Git uses remotes to allow us to identify what URLs are attached to repository.
-Remotes re how git deals with uploading and downloading project versions.
+Remotes are how git deals with uploading and downloading project versions.
 To view the current remotes for the repo issues the `git remote` command

     $ git remote